OnionUI/Onion/README.md

 ## <sup><img align="left" src="https://user-images.githubusercontent.com/44569252/179306127-e8a2c99c-a078-46b0-9561-47abf5c16208.png" width="54"></sup>Fresh install

-- This process will erase everything from the SD card so ensure any Roms, Bios & Saves are backed up to your PC
+- This process will erase everything from the SD card so ensure any Roms, Bios & Saves are backed up to your PC.
 - Format your SD card as FAT32.
-(Use a fast, trusted brand as the SD card sent with the Miyoo Mini is slow and will fail/corrupt data)
+(Use a fast, trusted brand as the SD card sent with the Miyoo Mini is slow and will fail/corrupt data).
 - Unzip the `.tmp_update` folder and its contents to the root of your SD.
 Nothing else should be on the SD card
 - If on Mac: This OS will add .-* files everywhere in your SD, you need to remove them before continuing.
 - Boot up your Miyoo Mini and follow the on-screen instructions to get started.
 - When installation is complete, press <kbd>A</kbd> and wait for the device to turn off.
 - Keep the .tmp_update folder, it is now part of the Onion installation.
-- Copy your Bios files into the `BIOS` folder and your roms into the applicable 'Roms' subfolders.
+- Copy your Bios files into the `BIOS` folder and your roms into the applicable `Roms` subfolders for each system.
 - Go to the console page, and refresh your rom lists by pressing the menu button.

 <p>&nbsp;</p>